As we've said before, sadly Composer doesn't directly support frames but you can get round this

 Now open a new normal page Type in the following code.
 It sets the top frame window with a height of 150 pixels

-Just change the values in red as described in the vertical example above (except left & right are replaced by top & bottom)
+Just change the values in red as described in the vertical example above (except left & right are replaced by top & bottom)back to top

 Here is the code for a 3 frame frameset with a 200 pixel top frame and a lower left frame with a width of 150 pixels